| Why submit my site? The most frequently asked pages on the web

 the amount of money that they're willing to spend on

+each keyword.
 For example, if you choose to pay $.20 for

 the keyword "puppy food", while others pay only $.19,